 Perhaps since those early stories, historical fiction books have always appealed to Dee.
 She loves learning about the past from interesting and engaging characters.

 Writing her own novel was a dream that came to fruition during the influenza outbreak of 2009.
 Comparisons in the news to the 1918 pandemic piqued her curiosity, and when Dee read that historians and scientists thought the 1918 outbreak may have originated in Kansas, her story was born.

 Since then, Dee has devoted countless hours to researching, writing, and revising.
 Her idea and how to tell the story flourished once she discovered the Lighthouse Writers Workshop in Denver and found her people and honed her craft.

-After years working in advertising and marketing, Dee is grateful to write full-time and be part of the Book Project—an intensive two-year program at Lighthouse that supports writers in finishing their book-length manuscripts.
-With this encouragement, she is making revisions to her manuscript based on feedback from her mentor, Erika Krouse.
+Dee is grateful to be part of the Book Project—an intensive two-year program at Lighthouse that supports writers in finishing their book-length manuscripts.
+Her manuscript benefited from critiques from her Book Project peers and her mentors, Erika Krouse and Eleanor Brown.

 Until the novel finds a publisher, join Dee Andrews here to learn about the 1918 influenza pandemic, and remember to get your flu shot!